GvsCou/checkInvest/README.md

 ## What is it?

-A command line tool (CTL) through wich one is able to keep track of one's investments and expenses.
+A command line tool (CTL) through which one is able to keep track of one's investments and expenses.